If you're recently bereaved you may be worried about how you’ll manage financially.

 If your wife, husband or civil partner died on or after 6 April 2017 and you were under State Pension age you may be entitled to Bereavement Support Payment.
 This provides a lump sum plus up to 18 monthly payments.
 There are two rates and the amount you get depends on if you are entitled to Child Benefit.
-The gov.uk website has details of how to apply.
+The gov.uk website has details of how to apply on the Turn2us website.

 Help paying for a funeral

 If you or your partner receive certain state benefits, you may be entitled to a Funeral Expenses Payment and/or a Budgeting Loan or Advance.

 You can apply for a Funeral Expenses Payment if you’re responsible for paying for someone’s funeral.
 It can help towards the cost but it’s unlikely to cover everything.
 The Funeral Expenses Payment isn’t usually repayable.
 However, if the deceased left behind money or other assets these may have to be used to pay back any payment you received.
 If you live in Scotland you can apply for a similar benefit instead, known as the Funeral Support Payment.